dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 IIdentity identity = Security.Security.GetIdentity(username);
 ```

 The Authorize attribute already ensure that only authenticated clients will be able to call this method.
 If the client is not authenticated, Web API will return an appropriate response code.
-Since the client is authenticed, we can get the IIdentity instance the same way we do every where else in the application:
+Since the client is authenticated, we can get the IIdentity instance the same way we do every where else in the application:

 ```
-IIdentity = User.Identity;
+IIdentity identity = User.Identity;
 ```
-Likewise, the following code for parsing request parameteres is no longer needed since this is handled automatically by the Web API model binder:
+Likewise, the following code for parsing request parameters is no longer needed since this is handled automatically by the Web API model binder:
 ```
 string projectid_string = Request["projectid"];
 int projectid = 0;